Nephite Judges by Jody Livingston |

 In verse 14 - 16, Mormon quotes the Lord's promise to Nephi.
 The promise is conditional in two ways.
 As we discussed, the first condition is that if the Lamanites repent.
 The second condition is to those who join the Lamanites or fight against the Lamanites.
 Those who are in this group are also cursed with a mark.

-14 Thus the word of God is fulfilled, for these are the words which he said to Nephi: Behold, the Lamanites have I cursed, and I will set a mark on them that they and their seed may be separated from thee and thy seed, from this time henceforth and forever, except they repent of their wickedness and turn to me that I may have mercy upon them.
+14 Thus the word of God is fulfilled, for these are the words which he said to Nephi: Behold, the Lamanites have I cursed, and I will set a mark on them that they and their seed may be separated from thee and thy seed, from this time henceforth and forever, except they repent of their wickedness and turn to me that I may have mercy upon them.15 And again: I will set a mark upon him that mingleth his seed with thy brethren, that they may be cursed also.16 And again: I will set a mark upon him that fighteth against thee and thy seed.

 Yet notice the type of mark.
 Instead of the mark being dark skin, the mark was the red the Amilicites painted on their forehead.